CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/GitConfig.PNG" alt="Git Config" width="600px"/>

-Now we'll use Git to grab the code from our remote repository in VSTS.
-Type the following, replacing LINK with the Clone link you copied from VSTS.
+Now we'll use Git to grab the code from our remote repository in Azure DevOps.
+Type the following, replacing LINK with the Clone link you copied from Azure DevOps.
 The first command will navigate us to our desktop which is where the code will be saved.

 ```
 cd desktop